WILL (future simple)

 In all these cases, the main verb in the sentence is in the infinitive form (without “to”).

 Future Negative Forms: “Will not” or “won’t” is used to talk about something that is not going to happen in the future.
 For example, “I won’t go to the party tonight.”
-Here, “won’t go” indicates a future action that is not going to take place1.
+Here, “won’t go” indicates a future action that is not going to take place.

 “Will” is used to express willingness or to make offers.
 For example, “I’ll help you with your homework.”
 Here, “I’ll help” indicates a willingness to help.
 Similarly, in offers, we use “will”.
 For example, “I’ll buy you a drink.”
 Here, “I’ll buy” is an offer.

 When asking about someone’s plans or intentions, we can use “will” in yes-no questions.
 For example, “Will you go to the party tonight?”
-Here, the question is asking about the person’s plan or intention3.
+Here, the question is asking about the person’s plan or intention.

 We can also use “will” to make polite requests.
 For example, “Will you please close the door?”
 Here, the speaker is making a request.